 sudo vi /etc/haproxy/haproxy.cfg

 Add the following sections to the file.
 Replace the server_name with whatever you want to call your servers on the statistics page and the private_ip with the private IPs for the servers you wish to direct the web traffic.
-You can check the private IPs at your UpCloud control panel and Private network tab under Network menu.
+You can check the private IPs at your UpCloud control panel and Private network tab under the Network menu.

-global log /dev/log local0 log /dev/log local1 notice chroot /var/lib/haproxy stats timeout 30s user haproxy group haproxy daemon defaults log global mode http option httplog option dontlognull timeout connect 5000 timeout client 50000 timeout server 50000 frontend http_front bind *:80 stats uri /haproxy?stats default_backend http_back backend http_back balance roundrobin server server_name1 private_ip1:80 check server server_name2 private_ip2:80 check
+global log /dev/log local0 log /dev/log local1 notice chroot /var/lib/haproxy stats timeout 30s user haproxy group haproxy daemon defaults log global mode tcp option httplog option dontlognull timeout connect 5000 timeout client 50000 timeout server 50000 frontend http_front bind *:80 stats uri /haproxy?stats default_backend http_back backend http_back balance roundrobin server server_name1 private_ip1:80 check server server_name2 private_ip2:80 check